forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ## Relevance
 Knowing how transmissions are distributed, helps to set and fine-tune control measures. *If measures are necessary*.
 * Measures can few for those contributing few to the spread: children  and young adults are not the carriers of the Covid spread and thus measures should not target them.
-* People with higher R values can be offered control options: E.g. free test access, suitable masks (e.g. custom fit FFP2 including advice on wearing them) and better education how to handle covid.
+* People with higher R values can be offered control options: E.g. free test access, suitable masks (e.g. custom fit FFP2 including advice on wearing them) and better education how to handle Covid.